Car Finance

 1. What is your monthly or yearly income?

-If you have a family then you can add up your and your partner’s yearly salary and have a number that you can use alongside your current outgoings to work out how much you can realistically afford.
+Deduct your outgoings from your total household income to work out how much you can realistically afford.
 Remember to include your taxation rate here.

 2. What are your yearly or monthly outgoings?